pandoc/dockerfiles/docs/sections/supported-tags.md

 there may be a minor lag between the time a pandoc version is released and a new image is released.

 A recent development version is provided under the *edge* tag.

-All tags can be suffixed with a stack identifier (see [Supported stacks](#supported-stacks)).
+All tags can be suffixed with a stack identifier.

 ### A note on pandoc versioning